 If you want to know what’s going on with your team, ask.
 Schedule time to walk around and ask questions.
 It’s been called Management By Walking Around (MBWA); I prefer to think about it as Knowing What the Heck Is Really Going On (KWHIRGO).
 Or, you might just call it leadership because it’s a strategy that effective leadercommunicators employ.

 Your visibility shows you care, and chances are, you’ll learn a ton from your conversations that you otherwise wouldn’t know.
-Typically, the biggest barrier to walking around is the fear of doing it, and specifically, knowing what to ask.
+Typically, the biggest barrier to managing by walking around is the fear of doing it, and specifically, knowing what to ask.
 Not to mention the myth of time: “I don’t have time to do it.”
 The reality is that if you thought it was important, you’d make the time (and then make the most of that time).

 Here are the open-ended questions that are a sure-fire way to get close to your team members and understand how things are going: